treeverse/lakeFS/design/protected-branches.md

 ## Where to save the model

 The data regarding which branch is protected needs to be saved somewhere.
 It needs to be fetched at runtime, probably before a commit is performed.

+Here are two suggested options, feel free to add your own:

 ### Option 1: branches table in postgres